The mount is just as important as the rifle scope and can be just as pricey.

 While some manufacturers may have their own proprietary rails that will only work with their brand-specific mounts, the standard rails are the Picatinny and Weaver.
 These days, the rail will already come installed on the rifle.

-You’ll need to determine what type of rail it is to appropriately pair it with the right mount.
+You’ll need to determine what type of rail it is to appropriately pair it with the right mount since this is one rifle scope accessory you can't go without!

 - MIL-STD 1913 aka Picatinny